 The ORA System®

 New Hanover Regional Medical Center is the only surgical site in the area that uses the ORA System® in combination with the LenSx® Femtosecond Laser.
 The ORA System® provides guidance to surgeons during cataract surgery allowing precise and accurate selection of your replacement lens, known as an intraocular lens (IOL).
-Instead of waiting weeks after performing surgery to determine your vision results, the ORA System® allows the surgeon to take measurements of your eye after the clouded cataract is removed, so they can select and implant the appropriate replacement lens right away.
+The ORA System® allows the surgeon to take measurements of your eye after the clouded cataract is removed, assisting in the selection and implant of the appropriate replacement lens.

-Having the ORA System® included as part of your vision correction procedure provides several benefits, including:
+Having the ORA System® included as part of your vision correction procedure can provide several benefits, including:

 - Better precision and accuracy during your procedure